HylandSoftware/ngx-animations/README.md

-# @ngWeb/animations
+# ngx-animations
-NgAnimationsPackage is the quickest way to get started with Angular animations - without writing your own animations!
+ngx-animations is the quickest way to get started with Angular animations - without writing your own animations!

+Specifically, this package specializes in animations that can be used when adding or removing items from a list.

-## Using @ngweb/animations
+## Using ngx-animations

 ### Just give me animations!
 First, import the animations into the appropriate module.